 While snp.logistic parametrically models the SNP variable, this function is non-parametric and hence offers somewhat more flexibility.
 The only constraint on snp.vars is that it is independent of int.vars within homogenous matched sets.
 It can be any genetic or non-genetic variable or a collection of those.
-For example 3 SNPs coded as general, dominant and additive can be specified snp.matched 31 through a single formula e.g., "snp.vars= $\sim$ (SNP1==1) + (SNP1 == 2) + (SNP2 >= 1)+ SNP3."
+For example 3 SNPs coded as general, dominant and additive can be specified through a single formula e.g., "snp.vars= ~ (SNP1==1) + (SNP1 == 2) + (SNP2 >= 1)+ SNP3."
 However, when multiple variables are used in snp.vars results should be interpreted carefully.
-Summary function snp.effects can only be applied if a single SNP variable is coded.